Above Ground Pool Opening & Start-Up Tips

 3. Fill the Pool

 Once the filtration system is put back together, you can fill your above ground pool up to mid-skimmer level to continue the opening or start-up process.
 As the pool fills and the filter system is flooded with water, look for any water leaks in the filter hoses, valves, pump, and filter equipment.
-Take a slow walk around to look for any wet areas outside of the pool, especially if this is a new install or if you found your pool water level very low under the winter cover.
+Take a slow walk around to look for any wet areas outside the pool, especially if this is a new install or if you found your pool water level very low under the winter cover.

 4. Start Up Your Pool System